bjornte/transparent-encryption/phynti-landing-page.md

 ## Keep yourself safe from hackers.

-Your passwords & assets are protected by [the industry's best encryption][], a master passphrase of your choice, and optionally redundant [two factor authentication][].
+Your passwords & assets are protected by [the industry's best encryption][], a master passphrase of your choice, and optionally redundant [two factor authentication][] \[W].
 We don't keep a copy of the master passphrase, so even if we are breached, there's nothing to steal.
 Our code is open source, so you can perform full due diligence on our procedures.

 ## Set up a free account in three clicks...